KILTprotocol/spec-ext-credential-api/readme.md

 | direction | `dApp <-> extension`|
 | message_type | `'request-credential'` |

-The `challenge` must be used only once.
+The `challenge` MUST be used only once.
-The dApp must store a copy of the `challenge` on the server-side to prevent tampering.
+The dApp MUST store a copy of the `challenge` on the server-side to prevent tampering.

 ```typescript
 interface IRequestCredential {